Subscribe to stay updated

 Selling a product is not entirely dependent on your sales team.

-A few years back, the most luxurious shopping centre in London (and presumably in the whole Europe) - Harrods - has announced to move towards e-commerce sales.
+A few years back, the most luxurious shopping centre in London (and presumably in the whole Europe) - Harrods - announced a move towards e-commerce sales.

 Harrods was not the only luxury brand to locate high hopes in e-commerce.
 Many clothing companies - Michael Kors, Versace or Gucci - established connections with online-selling platforms.
 Zalando, which used to offer a very diversified range of brands on its platform, has launched an upscale version too - Zalando Lounge.